Best time to travel

 Rest of the day relax on the beach

-Check out and proceed to airport to catch the departure flight
+Check out and proceed to airport to catch your departure flight. (check out from the hotel is before 12 noon)

 per person in a group of 4 pax.
 Double Occupancy.